Temporal Bragg Gratings: Broadband Reconfigurable Parametric Amplifiers

 \section{Abstract}

 This paper introduces temporal Bragg gratings as a new class of broadband, reconfigurable parametric amplifiers.
-We present a comprehensive investigation of power amplification in these structures, where a spatially periodic refractive index profile is modulated in time at frequencies near the Bragg condition.
-Through systematic numerical simulations, we explore the impact of modulation location (high-index vs. low-index layers), modulation frequency relative to the Bragg frequency, and modulation amplitude on the gain spectrum and field dynamics.
-We demonstrate that both high-index and low-index layer modulations can produce significant parametric amplification, with high-index modulation yielding higher gain for comparable modulation depths.
-The amplification is frequency-agile, with gain peaks tunable across a broad spectral range, and exhibits strong asymmetry between sub-Bragg and supra-Bragg regimes, the former requires substantially stronger modulation for comparable gain.
-In the extreme sub-Bragg limit, the system transitions from discrete sideband amplification to a broadband gain continuum at high frequencies, explained by multi-phase-matching of parametric processes.
-These results provide a unified framework for designing dynamically reconfigurable optical amplifiers, tunable frequency converters, and broadband light sources using temporally modulated photonic crystals, offering new pathways toward active, agile, and integrable photonic devices.
+We present a comprehensive investigation of power amplification in temporal Bragg gratings, spatially periodic structures with refractive index modulated near the Bragg frequency.
+Through systematic numerical simulations, we explore the effects of modulation location (high-index vs. low-index layers), frequency, and amplitude on gain spectra and field dynamics.
+Both layer types yield significant parametric amplification, with high-index modulation providing higher gain for comparable depths.
+Amplification is frequency-agile, with gain peaks tunable across a broad range, and exhibits strong asymmetry: the sub-Bragg regime (\(\omega_\text{m} < \omega_\text{B}\)) requires substantially stronger modulation than supra-Bragg for comparable gain.
+In the extreme sub-Bragg limit (\(\omega_\text{m} \lesssim 0.1\omega_\text{B}\)), the system transitions from discrete sidebands to a broadband gain continuum via multi-phase-matching.
+These results establish a unified framework for designing reconfigurable optical amplifiers, tunable frequency converters, and broadband light sources using temporally modulated photonic crystals.